adebola-io/whirlwind/Source/corelib/Core/README.md

-# The Whirl Core Library.
+# The Whirlwind Core Library.